 Passengers who come to Taipei these days must pass through a line of customs officials who carefully inspect the carry-on luggage of every passenger leaving the aircraft.
 A female voice announces through a loudspeaker that that anyone who has any meat products discovered in their luggage will face a fine of 1 million new Taiwan dollars (approximately 2 million rubles).

-These strict measures were introduced because there is an epidemic of African swine plague in China but the authorities would not recognize it.
+These strict measures were introduced because there is an epidemic of African swine flu in China but the authorities would not recognize it.
 Chinese passengers, illegal immigrants among them, bring products made of pork to Taipei, local authorities are convinced.
 The Taipei Times publishes this news on the first page.

-The streets of Taipei are cleaner than the streets in any other city of the world, but you would see many people wearing surgical masks.
-When you ask them why they have their masks on, they invariably reply: “It’s winds from the north.”
+The streets of Taipei are cleaner than the streets in almost any other city of the world, but you see many people wearing surgical masks.
+When you ask them why they have their masks on, they invariably reply: “It’s the winds from the north.”
 The islanders are convinced that the wind from across the strait brings over clouds of poisonous smog from the mainland China.

 You can judge the size of Taiwan by the favorite mode of transportation of its residents.
 They say, the island is too small for a car, yet too big to walk.
 Pedestrians and scooter drivers alike invariably wear surgical masks.
 Photo: Sk.ru.